 Since contract terms are not always observed, we only exploit a subset of all financings.
 To assess any sample selection concerns, we compare our sample to the sample of all first-round deals over the same period that does not condition on observing any contract terms.
 Summary statistics for this broader sample are shown in the columns labeled "All deals 2002-2010" of Table II.
-Firms in the estimation sample raise capital slightly faster (0.69 vs. 0.85 years), raise more capital (\$7.3 million vs. \$6.3 million) and have higher post-money valuations (\$21.2 million vs. \$18.9 million).
+Firms in the estimation sample are financed by VCs who conclude first-round deals slightly faster (0.69 vs. 0.85 years since leading their previous first-round deal), raise more capital per deal (\$7.3 million vs. \$6.3 million) and have higher post-money valuations (\$21.2 million vs. \$18.9 million).
 These differences are expected if the data providers focus their energy on more high-profile startups or investors.
 Reassuringly, the differences are economically small.

-Panel B reveals that our requirement that all contract terms are available does not result in major differences in contract usage.
+Panel B reveals that our requirement that all contract terms are available does not result in major differences in usage of contract terms.
 With the exception of board seats, the fraction of deals with each contract term is similar between the two samples.
-Finally, Panel C shows that the sample of firms with full contract coverage are more successful in terms of IPOs (4% vs. 2%) and fewer failures (13% vs. 17%).
+Finally, Panel C shows that the sample of firms with full contract coverage are more successful in terms of IPOs (4% vs. 2%) and have fewer failures (13% vs. 17%).
 However, our main variable "IPO or Acq. > 2X capital" is statistically indistinguishable across the samples.

 We further address selection in the robustness section by relaxing the filters on contract data availability, resulting in a larger sample of 2,439 deals.
-Given that our data represent the largest set of both valuation and contracts data, any remaining selection issues are likely to be smaller compared to prior studies that use investment-level returns or contracts.
+Given that our data represent the largest set of both valuation and contracts data to date, any remaining selection issues are likely to be smaller compared to prior studies that use investment-level returns or contracts.